 A Level Curriculum Summary

-The course brings together an exciting mix of practical and theoretical Computing which will appeal to students with a creative approach to IT and problem solving.
+The course brings together an exciting mix of practical and theoretical Computing which will appeal to students with a creative approach to Computer Science and problem solving.

-There is a strong element of programming, which in year 12 will be in languages such as Python and C#, and the theory topics are taught through the writing of programs to put the concepts into practice.
+There is a strong element of programming, which in Year 12 will be in languages such as Python and Java, and the theory topics are taught through the writing of programs to put the concepts into practice.
 In the second year there is a substantial project, which can be done in any language or platform.
-In the past pupils have made iPhone Apps, interactive websites, search engines and educational games.
+In the past students have made iPhone apps, interactive websites, search engines and educational games.

-As well as teaching Computer Science itself, the course builds self confidence in the students by giving them the opportunity to design their own solutions to problems and find out themselves how to program them, and the satisfaction of making a useful and working product.
-As well as appealing to students wishing to go on to study Computer Science at university, the course will also benefit students aiming to pursue a career in business, giving them a deeper understanding of how IT systems can be designed, created and used.
+As well as teaching Computer Science itself, the course builds self confidence in students by giving them the opportunity to design and program their own solutions to problems as well as the satisfaction of making a useful and working product.
+This will give students a deeper understanding of how IT systems can be designed, created and used.

 Co-curricular, Enrichment, Extension and Support

 Regular support sessions are run during lunchtimes and after school.
 We regularly establish cross-curricular links through STEM activities.
 We encourage students to take part in a whole range of local, national and international initiatives such as Bebras, Women in Tech, Teens in AI, The Inspiring Digital Enterprise Award, Cyber Discovery and Connecting Classrooms, to name a few.
 We also offer video conferencing opportunities which complement the curriculum and offer students opportunities to engage with universities and employers.
 The department also aims to develop partnerships with external providers that extend students’ opportunities for learning.